vfarcic/cncf-demo/manuscript/setup/dev.md

 # Skip this step if you chose to use `nip.io` instead of a
 #   "real" domain
+# deploy cert-manager to automate the process of issuing and renewing TLS certificates
 helm upgrade --install cert-manager jetstack/cert-manager \
     --namespace cert-manager --create-namespace \
     --set installCRDs=true --wait